ugovaretto/serializer/README.md

 1. Create a serialization class
 2. Create a `GetSerializer` class which selects the proper serialization class when invoked as `GetSerializer<T>::Type`

-The interface for the serialization class for a `MyType` tupe is:
+The interface for the serialization class for a `MyType` type is:

 ```c++
 struct MySerialize {